spectrocloud/librarium/docs/docs-content/getting-started/aws/scale-secure-cluster.md

 ## Wrap-up

-In this tutorial, you learned how to perform very important operations relating to the scalability and availablity of your clusters.
+In this tutorial, you learned how to perform very important operations relating to the scalability and availability of your clusters.
 First, you created a project and team.
 Then, you imported a cluster profike and deployed a host AWS cluster.
 Then, you upgraded the Kubernetes version of your cluster using cluster profile versions and scanned your clusters using Palette's scanning capabilities.
 Finally, you scaled your cluster's nodes and used taints to select which